An instance is a logical entity in Table Store used to manage tables as a database in a relational database management system (RDBMS).

 You can create different instances for multiple businesses to manage their respective tables.
 You can also create multiple instances for one business based on different development, testing, and production purposes.

 Table Store allows one Alibaba Cloud account to create up to 10 instances, and up to 64 tables can be created within each instance.
-If more instances or tables are needed, open a ticket.

 The name of each instance is unique within each region.
 You can create instances of the same names across different service regions.
 Naming rule for each instance must: